 Folsom Hills is an elementary school in Folsom, California, serving Pre-K through 5th grade students and families.
-For the 2019-2020 school year, Folsom Hills serves approximately 600 students.
+In a typical school year, Folsom Hills serves approximately 600 students.
 Students come from a variety of surrounding neighborhoods, primarily The Parkway, Briggs Ranch, and Willow Creek.
-Numerous students also join us from throughout the district as well, due to our Foreign Language Elementary School (FLES) program, aka know as the Spanish Magnet program.
+Numerous students also join us from throughout the district as well, due to our Foreign Language Elementary School (FLES) program, aka known as the Spanish Magnet program.

-Unique for 2019-2020, is the fact that Folsom Hills is split into 3 separate sites, due to modernization of the Folsom Hills campus.
-This set of circumstances provides a unique chance for Folsom Hills students and teachers to experience, view and interact with students and teachers from our sister schools - Empire Oaks Elementary and Sandra J. Gallardo.
-Interweaved throughout this document will be references to this set unique situation, and it should be noted that while students are being housed at these three sites, each student is taught by a Folsom Hills teacher, and the administrative support team remains the same, no matter what site they are temporarily housed at.
+Unique for 2020-2021, is the fact that Folsom Hills is split into two separate groupings due to the COVID-19 virus: live/in person instruction or virtual/remote instruction.
+This set of circumstances provides a unique chance for Folsom Hills students and teachers to experience view and interact with students and teachers in a new format.
+Inter-weaved throughout this document will be references to this set unique situation, and it should be noted that while students are being taught in a different format, each student is still taught by a Folsom Hills teacher, and the administrative support team remains the same, no matter what program they are utilizing.

-If an individual were to look into any of the 35 classrooms at Folsom Hills and our sister campuses, they would find parent volunteers, along with teachers, assisting students with both academic and social goals and benchmarks.
-One would also see specially trained parent KILN (ceramics) docents, FAME (artists and composers) docents, science docents, and Intel volunteer matching grant volunteers working with the students.
+If an individual were to look into any of the 35 classrooms at Folsom Hills and our sister campuses, they would normally find parent volunteers, along with teachers, assisting students with both academic and social goals and benchmarks.
+One would also see specially trained parent CAP (ceramics) docents, FAME (artists and composers) docents, science docents, and Intel volunteer matching grant volunteers working with the students.
 PC Pals are onsite several times each trimester, and community programs - from the police and fire departments, to local businesses - are a positive and engaged presence on campus.
+However, due to COVID-19, all volunteer and parent interactions onsite are prohibited until further notice, to ensure student and staff safety.

 Folsom Hills' end-goal is to prepare our students to become responsible citizens and productive, caring members of the world at large.
 Folsom Cordova's strong educational leadership team works hard to support each student academically and emotionally.
 Opportunities for differentiated instruction are available for each student, including those identified for Gifted and Talented Education, Specialized Academic Instruction, or Intervention; instructional intervention and enrichment programs are offered to insure all students are supported in meeting grade level standards in reading and math.
 Multi-tiered support systems English/language arts groupings, iReady, small group math instruction, intervention, and early/late friend times for grades K-2 all assist with this goal.
+While currently not implemented in a traditional manner, due to COVID-19, teachers are adapting the new schedule and expectations to continue the small group model, when possible.

 The Folsom Hills' team believes that a positive school culture must be provided to all students, coupled with an academically challenging curriculum (and all in a caring and positive school environment).
-Experienced teachers and support staff, coupled with professional learning communities groupings consisting of Grade Level Teams, Safety, Positive Behavior and Intervention Systems, Foreign Language - Elementary School/Spanish Magnet, and Project Lead the Way, all contribute to this over-arching goal.
+Experienced teachers and support staff, coupled with professional learning communities' groupings consisting of Grade Level Teams, Safety, Positive Behavior and Intervention Systems, Foreign Language - Elementary School/Spanish Magnet, and Project Lead the Way, all contribute to this over-arching goal.
 A strong, school-wide Positive Behavior Intervention Systems program utilizing the "Friendly Fox Five" (Be Respectful, Be Responsible, Be Safe, Be Friendly, Be Productive) standards acknowledges the work of students in creating a healthy and safe learning environment, with FoxPoints, prize wheel spins, Super Fox Awards, and other school-wide incentives being used as reinforcements.